DiscoFT/DiscoFT/README.md

 DiscoFT's GUI is designed in PyQT

+To successfully run DiscoFT you will need to install the modules it is asking for.

 DiscoFT is capable of opening CSV files extracted from DiscordChatExporter (or similarly formatted chat files).
 From the opened CSV it performs a number of selected functions on the data, then ouptuts the results to a HTML report.